 It is important to understand why and how to include citations in your work.
-Once you've mastered the basics, it's possible to use a citation manager to keep your research organized and to automatically generate citations (in-line, foot/end note and bibliographic).
+Once you've mastered the basics, you can use a citation manager to keep your research organized and to automatically generate citations (in-line, foot/end note and bibliographic).

 As you will be using them to help interpret data for your citation, never assume that the results are perfect.
 Sometimes the data from the website is wrong, or the program is not using the newest style of the citation.